 - Talks and presentations

 - Community arts projects

-The Fundació Pilar i Joan Miró was established in 1981, after the artist's death, under the direction of his wife, Pilar.
-A new city-centre site was designed and constructed to host it.
+The Fundació Miró Mallorca was established in 1981, after the artist's death, under the direction of Pilar Juncosa.
+A new city-centre site was designed and constructed in 1992 by Spanish architect Rafael Moneo to host its headquarters.
 Today, the Fundació includes a spectacular collection of Miró's artwork and a public library with extensive documentary and archive holdings.
 It also displays works by contemporary artists and a range of temporary exhibitions, as well as offering visitors the chance to discover Miró's original studio spaces.